7 Ways Innoslate Improves Systems Engineering

 Quality Assurance is proactive, focusing on process management to prevent defects.

-While Quality Control (QC) is reactive, focusing on identifying and fixing defects in the final product.
+Quality Control (QC) is a reactive process that focuses on identifying and correcting defects in the final product.

 In systems engineering, including software development, QA is essential to ensure that the systems or software meet functional and non-functional requirements, are reliable, and meet customer expectations.